subuser-security/subuser/serializations/config-dot-json-file-format.rst

 The config.json file format
 ===========================

-In the context of subuser, a ``config.json`` file is a file which subuser settings.
+In the context of subuser, a ``config.json`` file is a file with subuser settings.

 The ``config.json`` files are to be arranged into a fallback-hierarchy.
 Subuser will first look up properties in the file ``~/.subuser/config.json`` falling back to: